graezykev/dev-container/part-3.md

 That is to say, we mount `/path/to/dev-container/` on the host machine to `/workspaces/dev-container` in the container.
 Whatever you change `/path/to/dev-container/` on the host machine, you're making the same change in the `/workspaces/dev-container` of the container, and vice versa.

-Next look at the `volumes` under container `postgres` whose value is `postgres-data:/var/lib/postgresql/data`.
+Next, look at the `volumes` under container `postgres` whose value is `postgres-data:/var/lib/postgresql/data`.

 We don't have a path on the host machine to serve data for the database, so we create a "virtual volume" via the configuration: